 - Balsamic vinaigrette optional

-Add basil leaves, 2 cloves of garlic, 2 tbsp olive oil, and 1 tbsp of Parmesan cheese to a food processor and pulse until basil leaves are in small pieces and all ingredients are evenly distributed.
+- Add basil leaves, 2 tablespoons of olive oil, 1 tablespoon of Parmesan cheese, and 2 cloves of garlic to a food processor and pulse until the basil leaves are in small pieces and all ingredients are evenly distributed.
 It won't be creamy or liquidy.

 I was selected for this opportunity as a member of CLEVER and the content and opinions expressed here are all my own.